 - 7.12 Do not cut and paste from a previous document and forget to change the previous details such as the previous buyer's name. - 7.13 Do not attach 'glossy' brochures that have not been requested, they will not be read unless we have asked for them.
-Only send what has been requested and only send supplementary information if we have offered the opportunity so to do. - 7.14 Do not share the Procurement documents, they are confidential and should not be shared with anyone without the Buyers written permission. - 7.15 Do not seek to influence the procurement process by requesting meetings or contacting UK SBS or the Contracting Authority to discuss your Bid.
-If your Bid requires clarification the Buyer will contact you.
-All information secured outside of formal Buyer communications shall have no Legal standing or worth and should not be relied upon. - 7.16 Do not contact any UK SBS staff or the Contracting Authority staff without the Buyers written permission or we may reject your Bid. - 7.17 Do not collude to fix or adjust the price or withdraw your Bid with another Party as we will reject your Bid. - 7.18 Do not offer UK SBS or or the Contracting Authority staff any inducement or we will reject your Bid. - 7.19 Do not seek changes to the Bid after responses have been submitted and the deadline for Bids to be submitted has passed. - 7.20 Do not cross reference answers to external websites or other parts of your Bid, the cross references and website links will not be considered. - 7.21 Do not exceed word counts, the additional words will not be considered. - 7.22 Do not make your Bid conditional on acceptance of your own Terms of Contract, as your Bid will be rejected.
+Only send what has been requested and only send supplementary information if we have offered the opportunity so to do. - 7.14 Do not share the Procurement documents, they are confidential and should not be shared with anyone without the Buyers written permission. - 7.15 Do not seek to influence the procurement process by requesting meetings or contacting UK SBS or the Customer to discuss your Bid.
+If your Bid requires clarification the Buyer will contact you. - 7.16 Do not contact any UK SBS staff or Customer staff without the Buyers written permission or we may reject your Bid. - 7.17 Do not collude to fix or adjust the price or withdraw your Bid with another Party as we will reject your Bid. - 7.18 Do not offer UK SBS or Customer staff any inducement or we will reject your Bid. - 7.19 Do not seek changes to the Bid after responses have been submitted and the deadline for Bids to be submitted has passed. - 7.20 Do not cross reference answers to external websites or other parts of your Bid, the cross references and website links will not be considered. - 7.21 Do not exceed word counts, the additional words will not be considered. - 7.22 Do not make your Bid conditional on acceptance of your own Terms of Contract, as your Bid will be rejected.